Getting Started with Arcade Tiled RPG¶

 Item Fields:

-The inventory plugin automatically loads this file on startup.
+The content registry loads this file automatically on startup.
 Items with image_path can be clicked in the inventory to view the full image.

 Add Interactive Object in Tiled¶